mariacristinatovarsalas/semaphorus/README.md

 # things-to-do-app

-"Things To Do" is an APP to display things to do in a list, user can create them, assign an urgency level to them and erase them from the list when done.
+"Things To Do" is a responsive APP to display things to do in a list, user can create them, assign an urgency level to them and erase them from the list when done.
 FRONTEND: HTML5, CSS3, React.JS (React Context and Hooks).

 GitHub Pages link: http://mariacristinatovarsalas.github.io/things-to-do-app/.